 “Daddy!”
 I gasp as I see him climb up the stairs on all fours, silent and lethal.
 Skipping expertly between the debris of limbs used to play skittles in the hall above.
 I gasp because I see the two men turn to leave.

 Two worlds moving from window to window inevitably going collide.
 Black silhouettes against the amber flames of firelight.
 Slipping from one room to the next, closer to each other with every moment.

 My heart pounds with fear.
 The two men stop and draw their guns.
 Daddy must have made a sound, a mistake, but he is nowhere to be seen.
 He was in bedroom but now he is gone.

 The men move with caution across the hall and pause outside the bedroom door.
-My heart pulses and pushes blood through my veins with an almost painful pressure.
+My heart pushes blood through my veins with an almost painful pressure.
 The sound of rushing blood is loud in my ears.
 I think I will pass out.
 What would I do without him, my Daddy?